 Behavioral health is an umbrella term for behavioral factors that can impact health, including mental health conditions, stress-linked physical conditions, and substance use disorders (SUD).
 Behavioral health services are identified in the CO APCD through admitting, principal, or secondary diagnoses and procedure codes on claims.
 For the last several years, CIVHC’s intake processes did not support SUD data submission to the CO APCD, and it was not collected.

 The CO APCD Insights Dashboard shows that claims for behavioral health services steadily increased across all payer types between 2013 to 2021 from 3.5 million claims to over 9.4 million, and decreased slightly to 8.8 million in 2022.
-CIVHC uses claims for behavioral health services to support a variety of analyses including trends in Emergency Department Use for Mental Health and Potential Self-Harm, and Understanding Use of Telehealth For Behavioral Health Services.
+CIVHC uses claims for behavioral health services in a variety of ways including investigating trends in the Emergency Department Use for Mental Health and Potential Self-Harm analysis, and understanding Use of Telehealth For Behavioral Health Services.
 The claims are also used in both the Community Dashboard and Health Equity Analysis to determine whether people are getting follow up care for mental health related ED visits and whether social factors are related to getting follow up care.

 Regulating SUD Data

-As the number of people living with substance use disorder (SUD) is a serious cause for concern, targeted interventions and programs would be easier to design and implement with more accessible data.
+As the number of people living with SUD is a serious cause for concern, targeted interventions and programs would be easier to design and implement with more accessible data.
 Historically, the federal government has heavily regulated the information through part two of item 42 in the Code of Federal Regulations (referred to as 42 CFR Part 2).

-These changes to the regulations, the formation of the Colorado Behavioral Health Administration (BHA), and the implementation of new quality analytics in the CO APCD connected to SUD claims have opened the door for CIVHC to begin collecting SUD claims in the CO APCD in summer 2022.
+Thes changes to the regulations, the formation of the Colorado Behavioral Health Administration (BHA), and the implementation of new quality analytics in the CO APCD connected to SUD claims opened the door for CIVHC to begin collecting SUD claims in the CO APCD in summer 2022.

 SUD Claims in the CO APCD

-In preparation for collecting SUD data and ensuring proper storage and use of the information, CIVHC worked with data manager, Human Services Research Institute (HSRI), in 2022 to implement a flag that identifies any SUD claim submitted to the CO APCD.
-This allows CIVHC and HSRI to store SUD claims separately from the other medical claims submitted to the CO APCD.
+In preparation for collecting SUD data and ensuring proper storage and use of the information, CIVHC worked with data manager Human Services Research Institute (HSRI) in 2022 to implement a filter that identifies any SUD claim submitted to the CO APCD.
+This allows CIVHC and HSRI to identify and store SUD claims separately from the other claims submitted to the CO APCD.

 To learn more about SUD claim collection and how CIVHC implements the proper measures to meet regulation requirements, read our SUD FAQ.